NCSAM Noise-Compensated Sharpness-Aware Minimization for Noisy Label Learning: Method

-Once the subset of candidate samples is selected, we generate their temporary noisy labels by flipping each sample’s label to the second-highest logit class.
-This choice ensures that the flipped labels correspond to semantically similar categories, thereby mimicking the asymmetric label errors that appear in real scenarios noisy datasets (e.g., ``dog mislabeled as “wolf” rather than “truck”).
+Once the subset of candidate samples is selected, we generate their temporary noisy labels by flipping each sample's label to the highest-logit class different from its observed label.
+This choice ensures that the flipped labels correspond to semantically similar categories, thereby mimicking asymmetric label errors that often appear in real-world noisy datasets, e.g., "dog" mislabeled as "wolf" rather than "truck".

 Formally, for each selected sample $x_i$, its simulated noisy label $\hat{y}^*_i$ is defined as: